How to Get Rid of Stevia Aftertaste (9 Tips That Work)

 2. Buy a Good Brand

 Stevia extracts are not created equal.
 I have purchased my share of brands and while some are palatable, others just don't make the cut.
 However, as you learn to like stevia you will likely be more tolerant of even the most unpalatable brands.
-Luckily, some are just delicious and a great place to start.
+Here are some better tasting brands to start with.

 NuNaturals